HowWatercolor Brush Pens Swan Tutorial

 Now add the smaller triangle off the top left.
 This will be the rear wing peeking into view.

 Extend the line of the lower-left triangle into the bottom of the swan body and curve the right end of it down toward the water.
 Erase the sketch lines that overlap.

 Lightly extend the line of the bird’s back body up and toward the right.
 This is going to give you a line of sight so you can place the top of his head correctly.
-This step is where I had to erase multiple times to get it just right.
-Don’t be discouraged if you need to do the same!
+I had to erase it multiple times to get it just right.
+Similarly, don’t be discouraged if you need to do the same!

-As I draw the neck shape, I am looking at that odd little negative spaced triangle of AIR between the back of its neck and the top of its wing.
+As I draw the neck shape, I am looking at that odd little negative-spaced triangle of AIR between the back of its neck and the top of its wing.
 See it in my example?
 THAT is the shape I’m trying to replicate.
-If you get that curve correct, the right side is just a copy!
+If you get that curve correct, the right side is just a parallel copy!